Topics Map > Features and Functionality

 Office 365 desktop apps for Windows/MacOS

 The full-fledged version of Office, always up to date.
-On Windows, download and install Word, Excel, PowerPoint, Access, Publisher, Outlook, Skype for Business, and OneDrive for Business.
+On Windows, download and install Word, Excel, PowerPoint, Access, Publisher, Outlook, and OneDrive for Business.
 On Mac, download and install Word, Excel, PowerPoint, Outlook.
 Learn more.

 OneNote 365 desktop app

 Microsoft OneNote is your digital notebook for capturing and organizing everything across your devices.
 Jot down your ideas, keep track of classroom and meeting notes, clip from the web, or make a to-do list, as well as draw and sketch your ideas.
 Learn more.
 Important: OneNote will no longer be included within Office 365 suite and instead will be a standalone application - Learn more.

 Office Apps for iOS and Android